tommybobbins/cuddly-guide/infrastructure/README.md

 ## Commands to run

-- `terraform init` - To initialise the project and download any required packages.
+- `tofu init` - To initialise the project and download any required packages.
-- `terraform plan` - To see what has changed compared to your current configuration.
+- `tofu plan` - To see what has changed compared to your current configuration.
-- `terrform apply` - To apply your changes.
+- `tofu apply` - To apply your changes.

 The terraform scripts are set up to validate your SSL certificate via email.
 So you should receive an email from AWS to `webmaster@yourdomain.com` when running apply which you need to approve in order for the SSL certificate to be validated.